RP2/resume-gen/README.md

 - Loads all resume files from the `in/` directory (supports `.md`, `.txt`, `.pdf`, `.docx`)
 - Ignores files with no extension and instruction files
 - Optional `coverletter.txt` support
+- Optional `suggestions.txt` support for user-provided context
 - Batch processes all jobs in the `jobs/` directory
 - RAG context extraction for richer, more relevant resumes
 - Token usage and model logging
-- Professional PDF output (WeasyPrint, Google Fonts)
+- Professional PDF output (WeasyPrint, Google Fonts, strict classic layout, compact font/spacing)
 - Experimental docx output (python-docx)
 - Robust error handling and logging
 - No fabricated achievements; visible URLs in contact info
+- Strict separation of Education, Certifications, Awards, and Honors sections
 - Comprehensive README and LICENSE

 ## Quickstart